 Type 1 diabetes is five times more common that meningitis, but diagnosis is often delayed.

-A new report by Dr Julie Edge, a consultant paediatric diabetologist at the John Radcliffe Hospital Oxford, has been published in the British Medical Journal.
+A report by Dr Julie Edge, a consultant pediatric diabetologist at the John Radcliffe Hospital Oxford, was published in the British Medical Journal in 2011.
 It reports that 25% of newly diagnosed children of all ages are referred late, seriously ill with Diabetic Ketoacidosis (DKA).
 Many of the affected children are under 5 years old.

 Parents are advised to take their children to see a doctor if they notice any symptoms associated with Type 1 diabetes, which can include excessive thirst, frequent urination, bed wetting, weight loss, hunger, blurred vision, abdominal pain, vomiting, thrush, lethargy.

 In England diabetes occurs in 1 in every 450 children.
 97% of children with diabetes have type 1 diabetes mellitus.
 Type 2 diabetes in children is still uncommon.